chinamike65/hugo-tuolesi/content/book3/book3en.md

 (6) Constantly Contemplating the Dharma ...
 169

-4. The Etiquette of Dharma-Listening Disciples 170
+4. The Etiquette of Listening to the Dharma 170

 Chapter 2 How to study after getting close to the guru…………..
 173